 - 1 white onion sliced

 - 4 tbs soy sauce

 - 2 tbs sesame oil

 - 2 tbs maple syrup

-- ~ 1 cup of cassava or chickpea flour
+- 1 cup cassava flour (you can also use chickpea flour)

 - salt and pepper to tast

-- On a medium non stick pan (or well seasoned cast iron) dry fry your tofu by adding it to the hot pan and letting it brown on each side.
-If the tofu is starting to stick then add in a bit of oil.
+- Sizzle time: Heat a medium non-stick pan (or a well-seasoned cast iron) and dry fry your tofu, letting it brown on each side.
+If the tofu starts playing hard-to-get, add a bit of oil to encourage it.

-- Add in the rest of the sauce and continue to cook until the leeks have softened up.
-Remove from heat and serve over rice, noodles, potatoes or a creamy soup.
+- Sauce it up: Add the reserved sauce and cook until the leeks have softened.
+Remove from heat and get ready to serve.

 - Serve your masterpiece over rice, noodles, potatoes, or even a creamy soup.
 Most importantly, enjoy every delicious bite!